Three Vintage Railroad Stations

 From Baltimore and DC, it's I-70 (and I-270 if coming

 out of DC) to the PA Turnpike at Breezewood, and head west to I-376.

-might have been for either the B&O or the P&LE, as the CSX (ex B&O) tracks run along and above the depot on a fill.
+was built by the P&LE, but was also used by the B&O, The CSX (ex B&O) tracks run along and above the depot on a fill.

 This depot is a restoration project of the Beaver Valley NRHS, scuze me, the Beaver-Lawrence Railway Historical Society.
 They are no longer affiliated

 with the NRHS, and stand alone in their mission to bring you historical railroad "stuff" from the western Pennsylvania area.

 They took possession of the depot in 2005, and using the 4 acre grounds to